immunefi-team/Bounty_Boosts/Alchemix/31559 - [SC - Low] Minter UpdatePeriod after  weeks causes Rewards....md

 # Minter UpdatePeriod after 20 weeks causes RewardsDistributor contract to lose claimable amount

-Submitted on Tue May 21 2024 04:20:50 GMT-0400 (Atlantic Standard Time) by @copperscrewer for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 10:20:50 UTC by @copperscrewer for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31559